publiccodenet/about/organization/annual-reports/annual-report-2019-2020.md

 We helped 22 public codebases with review and consultation.

 #### Italy built a powerful system on top of our ideas.
-Others are following.
+Others are following

 After Italy’s Team Digitale successfully based their national public code repository on our jointly developed publiccode.yml standard, the German and Dutch public code communities are looking to do the same.